xylo/intellij-postfix-templates/README.md

 ## Usage

-The plugin comes with a predefined set of templates (see below) which can be immediatly applied in a Java files.
+The plugin comes with a predefined set of templates for Java (see below) which can be immediatly applied in a Java files.
 For instance, write

     "1".toInt